 Everybody involved with the funeral or the body in any way needs to be paid.
 The bulk of the funeral fees will be paid to the funeral director as they arrange the majority of the funeral.
 However there are third-party costs involved too.
 We’ve provided a detailed breakdown of funeral costs below to help you understand who you will be paying and why.
 This is just a general idea because of course, every funeral is different and has a different budget.

 Funeral Cost Breakdown

 Funeral directors fees

-When you choose a funeral director be sure to check how much they charge.
+When you choose a funeral director be sure to check the costs.
 These fees include the collection and care of the body, the cost of the coffin and the hearse or any other transport required on the day of the funeral.
-On average funeral director fees cost £2,153.
+On average funerals cost £2,153.

 In many parts of the UK you will be charged a fee from the doctor who signs the death certificate.
 The average cost is £164.

 The second largest cost in planning funeral is the fee for cremation or burial.
 This is paid to the local council rather than the funeral director, and the fees vary greatly depending on where you live.
 The cost of a burial plot is considerably higher than paying for a cremation.
 Some Brits are paying up to £4,267 to bury a loved one, while the national average for cremation fees is £792 (Don’t forget this is on top of the funeral directors fees).
 The cheaper option is a direct cremation, but this is carried out without a service.

 Whoever runs the funeral service, whether it is religious or not, will charge a fee.
 This average cost is £154, but you still need to factor it into the overall cost of the funeral.

 If you are worried about the cost of the funeral for a loved one, or the financial burden of your own death, find out about the bereavement payment.